shervinea/cheatsheet-translation/vi/cs-230-convolutional-neural-networks.md

 <br>

-**44. Rectified Linear Unit â€• The rectified linear unit layer (ReLU) is an activation function g that is used on all elements of the volume.
+**44. Rectified Linear Unit ― The rectified linear unit layer (ReLU) is an activation function g that is used on all elements of the volume.
 It aims at introducing non-linearities to the network.
 Its variants are summarized in the table below:**

 &#10230;